 Needless to say, Catie’s wish was the beginning of a wonderful journey and provided the vision for our Circus Arts program.

-At age 16, we shipped her off to train with Chinese contortion coach, Master Lu Yi, and Mongolian coach Serchmaa Byamba, all the way over in San Francisco, as this was the only place in the country at the time where she could get the proper training.
+At age 16, we shipped her off to train with Chinese contortion coach, Master Lu Yi, and Mongolian coach Serchmaa Byamba, all the way over in San Francisco, as this was the only place in the country at that time where she could get the proper training.
 After two years of intensive work, she became a respected dancer/acrobat/contortionist in the entertainment industry.

 As I was watching her train one day during a visit, I observed the other athletes training in the gym.
-All of this was very interesting to me as a Choreographer and Artistic Director.
+All of this was very interesting to me as a choreographer and artistic director.
 So instead of just sitting and watching her train as a doting mother…I decided to get myself a few lessons and wrap my wits around a trapeze.
 If I could incorporate this circus stuff in my dance shows, how much fun would that be?!

 So we established a Circus Arts program at our dance studio.
 We changed our name to “Dance & Circus Arts of Tampa Bay”.
 We were not only training dancers, but now we were also training circus artists.
 It was a fairly logical sequence and it was very exciting.

 To date, we have trained many beautiful dancers, aerialists and dancer/aerialists.
 We have built a performing troupe that gets hired out for corporate events, private parties, national fundraisers, etc. Some of our clients include: Tampa Bay Times Forum, Lokey Clearwater Mercedes-Benz, Curtis Hixon Park, Jannus Landing, Make-A-Wish Foundation, Big Brothers Big Sisters, the United Way and the Children’s Heart Foundation.
+You can see more of these beautiful performers at our professional website Moving Arts of Tampa Bay.

 We perform every Saturday and Sunday night at Casa Tina’s Mexican Restaurant in Downtown Dunedin.